A round-up of my recent socially-engaged arts practice.

 ‘She flows along’ concludes a 5-year cycle of socially-engaged art.

-It all began in 2017 when some of my yoga students told me that they had been to an ashtanga yoga class.
-No warm-up was offered, nothing was mentioned about menstruation, and two of the girls felt unwell afterwards (they had their periods at the time).
+It all began in 2017 when some of my yoga students told me that they had been to a yoga class in Limerick that was very physical.
+No warm-up was offered, nothing had been mentioned about menstruation, and two of the girls felt unwell afterwards (they had their periods at the time).

-In the next few weeks I spoke to a lot of people, and not many women had been told that we need to make adjustment at different stages of the monthly cycle.
+In the next few weeks I spoke to more people, and very few women had been educated about the different stages of the monthly cycle.
 So began a new artistic enquiry into women’s health.

 SHAME, TABOO, AND WAVES OF CHANGE.

-It was obvioius from the start that there was massive shame around periods in Ireland, so for one year I painted pictures, produced visual art using my photos, and wrote poetry about menstruation, taboo, menopause, and more.
+It was obvious from the start that there was massive shame around periods in Ireland.
+For one year I painted pictures, produced visual communication using my photos, and wrote poetry about menstruation, taboo, menopause, and more.

-Conversations with women at different stages of life showed me that there was huge interest in the topics, so I expanded the project.
+Conversations with women at different life stages showed me that there was huge interest in the topics, so I expanded the project.

-In May 2018 I produced ‘Crimson Waves Limerick’, an international group exhibition of art and writing.
-My own art continued to highlight how Direct Provision and period poverty was affecting women in Ireland.
+In May 2018 ‘Crimson Waves’ opened: it was an international group exhibition of art and writing.
+My own art continued to highlight how period poverty was affecting women in Ireland.

 ONLINE DURING THE PANDEMIC

-In 2021 ‘She Flows Along’ was a continuation of the work, and because of restrictions during the height of Covid (and for months afterwards) I moved the project online to Facebook.
+‘She Flows Along’ (2021) was a continuation of the work.
+Because of social restrictions during the height of Covid I moved the project online to Facebook.

-Both projects resonated with many women around the world, and over 85 artists and writers participated.
-I also produced a mulitgenerational chapbook of poetry during this time, but that’s another story.
+Both projects resonated with many women around the world, and 88 artists and writers participated.
+I also produced a mulitgenerational chapbook of poetry during that time.